Policy last updated

 Policy

-The new Victorian Curriculum F–10 Version 2.0 is available on the VCAA’s Victorian Curriculum webpage.
+The Victorian Curriculum F–10 Version 2.0 is available on the Victorian Curriculum and Assessment Authority’s (VCAA’s) new Victorian Curriculum F–10 .
+The department has determined the following implementation timeline for Victorian government schools:

-- The Arts, Health and Physical Education, Humanities, Chinese, French, Italian, Japanese, Science, Technologies, Capabilities: Optional implementation in 2025.
-Implementation is required in 2026.
+- The Arts, Health and Physical Education, Humanities, Chinese, French, German, Indonesian, Italian, Japanese, Korean, Modern Greek, Spanish, Science, Technologies, Capabilities: Optional implementation in 2025.
+Full implementation is required from 2026.

-- EAL, other Languages, Levels A–D: TBC, pending release by VCAA.
+- EAL, other Languages, Foundation Levels A to D (English and all other curriculum areas): implementation schedule TBC, pending release by the VCAA.

 Policy